 There was a significant increase in the adoption of team collaboration solutions in 2017.
-MZA, an analyst firm, reported triple year-over-year growth in revenue and active user base.
-The report highlighted that more and more organizations today are looking to consolidate communications tools/services and create a single point of access which can help them drive growth.
+MZA, an analyst firm, reported triple year-over-year growth in earnings and active user base.
+The report highlighted that more and more organizations today are looking to streamline communications tools/services and create a single point of access which can help them drive growth.
 But from the plethora of team collaboration solutions available in the market, they were looking to adopt only those solutions that come with features that provide persistency to an organization’s communications — with a searchable history of messages, 1:1 and group calling and video conferencing.
-Interestingly, a key differentiator for these organizations was — an all-encompassing team collaboration solution with features that provide a smooth process for integration with business tools and on-boarding to accelerate user adoption.
+Interestingly, a key differentiator for these organizations was — an all-encompassing team collaboration solution with features that provide a smooth process for integration with business tools and on-boarding to speed up user adoption.

 However, integration is not quite as abundant in team collaboration platforms as users and organizations would like.
 So the real question is — can UC players deliver a single, unified cloud offering, providing a complete set of real-time collaboration services and contact center to organizations of all sizes, from SMBs to global giants?
 How can they empower team communications and ultimately help solve business problems?
 Listed below are 3 key principles: